sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This value indicates the factor by which a table`s overhead outweighs its minimum overhead.

-> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#postgres-codeintel-package-versions-db-bloat).

 <sub>*Managed by the [Sourcegraph Code-intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence).*</sub>

 <br />